nitin-soma/major-project/README.md

-# Repository For the Paper "Interpreting CNNs using Conditional GANs by representing CNNs as Conditional Priors"
+# Repository For the Paper "Interpreting CNNs using Conditional GANs by representing CNNs as Conditional Priors" (Modified for Contrastive Learning)

-The Paper introduced a method to interpret why a CNN makes its predictions by training a GAN to understand CNNs.
-We propose a novel method that trains conditional Generative Adversarial Networks to generate visual explanations of Convolutional Neural Networks (CNNs).
-To comprehend a CNN, the GAN is trained with information on how the CNN processes an image when making predictions.
-Supplying that information has two main challenges.
-How to represent these information in a form feedable to the GANs and how to effectively feed the representation to the GAN.
-To solve these issues, we developed a suitable representation of the CNN using cumulatively averaging intermediate explainability maps.
-We also propose two methods to feed the representations to the GAN and to choose an effective training strategy.
-Our approach learned the general aspects of CNNs and was agnostic to  datasets and CNN architectures.
-The study includes both a qualitative and quantitative evaluation of the interpretability maps in comparison with state of the art approaches.
-We found that the initial layers of CNNs and final layers are equally crucial for explaining CNNs upon interpreting the GAN.
+The original paper introduced a method to interpret why a CNN makes its predictions by training a GAN to understand CNNs using GradCAM maps as supervision.
+This modified version removes the dependency on interpretation maps (GradCAM) and replaces external supervision with contrastive learning.
+The generator now learns to produce explanations directly from CNN features and input data, guided by the discriminator and a contrastive objective that encourages similar explanations for similar classes.

+Key modifications:
+- No GradCAM generation needed.
+- Contrastive loss replaces external supervision.
+- Generator learns to produce explanations directly from CNN features and data.
+- Discriminator and contrastive objective guide the generator.
 ## Our Main Contributions via this work are :
 * Introduced a GAN that understands the general working of CNNs.
 * Introduced a method to represent CNN's operations as conditional priors.